US election: What Kamala Harris would mean for the economy? – DW – 07/23/2024

 For many business leaders right now, it is less about what Kamala Harris and the Democrats stand for — as it is unlikely to differ much from what we have seen over the past few years.
 For them, it is more about which Trump policies Harris would stop in their tracks should she win.

 One of Trump's biggest goals is renewing his "America First" agenda.
-Besides harsh rhetoric on borders and immigration,Trump has proposed a 10% tariff increase on all US imports and even said he could impose a 60% tariff on all imports from China.
+In addition to his harsh rhetoric on borders and immigration,Trump has proposed a 10% tariff increase on all US imports and even said he could impose a 60% tariff on all imports from China.

 While Biden has left many of Trump's previous tariffs in place and even added more restrictions, they are trageted and aimed at specific industries.
 A blanket tariff on all imports would drive down competition and drive up prices for hard-hit Americans.
 Higher prices would lead to more inflation, which would keep interest rates high.